Ana Castellain: 1997–2012

-She started her career at the age of twelve as a runner, during this trajectory there were several participations in the Santa Catarina Open Games (JASC) representing the municipality of Blumenau with numerous achievements in the modality.
-In 2009, the athlete is dismissed from the Blumenau team.
-In 2010, the athlete continues to have proposals from Jaraguá do Sul to be part of their athletics team.
-In 2011, the athlete competes in the adult state athletics championship in the city of Itajaí, wins the gold medal in the heptathlon, it would be her penultimate participation in the modality, since in 2012, invited by the same municipality, she would end her official participation once and for all. in athletics in the city of Caçador, because for some time he no longer dedicated himself to training in the modality.
+She started her career at the age of twelve as a runner.
+She participated several times in the Santa Catarina Open Games (JASC), representing the municipality of Blumenau with numerous achievements in the modality.
+In 2009, Ana was dismissed from the Blumenau team.
+In 2010, she received offers from Jaraguá do Sul to be part of their athletics team.
+In 2011, she competed in the adult state athletics championship in the city of Itajaí.
+Winning the gold medal in the heptathlon, it was her penultimate participation in the modality.
+After being invited by the same municipality in 2012, she competed in the adult state athletics championship for the last time.

 Powerlifting

 2006–2009

-He started participating in competitions in 2006, even though he was an athletics athlete.
-Her first international competition was in São Paulo, South American Powerlifting Championship in 2006, with only twenty years old, weighing 54.8 kg, she participated in the junior category, she was disqualified after three failed attempts in the bench press, learning that the young athlete would take for the rest of his life.
+Ana started participating in competitions in 2006, even though she was an athletics athlete.
+Her first international competition was in São Paulo, South American Powerlifting Championship in 2006, with only twenty years old, weighing 54.8 kg, she participated in the junior category, she was disqualified after three failed attempts in the bench press, learning that the young athlete would take for the rest of her life.

-In 2007 in her first Pan-American, the athlete was not intimidated and won the gold medal in the Junior category and record in the squat with a lift of 170 kg.
+In 2007 in her first Pan-American, she won the gold medal in the Junior category and record in the squat with a lift of 170 kg.
 In 2008, it was her turn to compete abroad, in the city of Quito in Ecuador, in the Junior category, she won a silver medal and a bench press record with a lifting of 100 kg.
-In May 2009, after being released from the Blumenau athletics team, she decided to take up a career in powerlifting professionally, dedicating herself exclusively to training in the modality.
+In May 2009, after being released from the Blumenau athletics team, she decided to take up a career in powerlifting professionally, dedicating herself exclusively to training in the discipline.
 That same year she went to the United States for her second Pan-American, a gold medal for Brazil, this time in the open category.

 2010–2013

-The athlete ends the year 2010 winning the South American bench press championship with a new South American record of 147.5 Kg.
+She ended 2010 winning the South American bench press championship with a new South American record of 147.5 kg.

 In 2011, she had another Pan-American and another gold medal, this time in Luján, Argentina, breaking the record again.
 To end the year, the athlete won the bronze medal in her first participation in world championships in the city of Plzeň in the Czech Republic.

 One hour someone will look at me.... no matter the day!